HotswapProjects/HotswapAgent/plugin/hotswap-agent-vaadin-plugin/README.md

 * All internal metadata caches are cleared whenever a class is changed

 Known issues:
+* The plugin is currently compatible with Vaadin versions 10-12.
+Latest version 13 don't work properly due to changes in Route registration.
 * Removing a class with `@Route` does not remove the mapping